 Produced by Rob Cohen and directed by Sidney Lumet, the film stars Diana Ross, Michael Jackson, Nipsey Russell, Ted Ross, Mabel King, Theresa Merritt, Thelma Carpenter, Lena Horne, and Richard Pryor.
 Its story was reworked from William F. Brown's Broadway libretto by Joel Schumacher, and Quincy Jones supervised the adaptation of Charlie Smalls and Luther Vandross' songs for it.

 A handful of new songs, written by Jones and the songwriting team of Nickolas Ashford & Valerie Simpson, were added.
-Upon its original theatrical release, the film was a critical and commercial failure and marked the end of the resurgence of Black films that began with the blaxploitation movement of the early 1970s.
-Despite its initial failure, it became a cult classic among Black audiences, Jackson's fanbase, and Oz enthusiasts.
+The film was a critical and commercial failure upon its original theatrical release.
+It marked the end of the resurgence of black films that began with the blaxploitation movement of the early 1970s.
+Despite its initial failure, it became a cult classic among black audiences, Jackson's fanbase, and Oz enthusiasts.